Osimba-Org/ionic-base-project/README.md

 git remote -v

 git push -u origin main
+# use -f to force push. and avoid pulling. <- this will overwrite the remote version of files.
+Be carefull.
 now set the git repo url to the new git repository you created.

 ```